Church of St John-at-Hackney

 St John at Hackney is a Grade II* listed Anglican Church in the heart of the London Borough of Hackney with a large capacity of around 2,000.
 It was built in 1792 to replace Hackney's medieval parish church, of which St Augustine's Tower remains, at the edge of its churchyard.
 The church faces north towards Clapton Square, with the nearby Sutton House and Hackney Central station also accessible from the churchyard to the east and south, respectively.
-As well as a thriving parish church, St John at Hackney has also become known as a notable music venue, playing host to the likes of Coldplay, Ed Sheeran, Emeli Sande, Robbie Williams and Griff.
+As well as a thriving parish church, St John at Hackney has also become known as a notable music venue, playing host to the likes of Coldplay, Ed Sheeran, Emeli Sande, Robbie Williams, Griff and Interpol.

 History

 The church of St John at Hackney was designed by James Spiller and built in 1792, when demand in the parish of Hackney was in excess of 3,000 parishioners.
 At an original 3,300 acres, at the time the parish was the largest civil parish in Middlesex of those which joined the County of London (created in 1889).
 The vast, classical, stock-brick building, on a Greek Cross plan, can hold around 2,000 people.
 The building is Grade II* listed and contains monuments dating from the early sixteenth century, which were transferred from the medieval parish church.